Beyond Transcripts: A Renewed Perspective on Audio Chaptering: Limitations

 \section{Limitations}

-Our experiments are limited to a single dataset, YTSeg.
-While YTSeg contains diverse, real-world audio and video content, relying on one dataset may limit the generalizability of our findings.
-In addition, the dataset is English-only, which restricts conclusions about multilingual applicability.
-To the best of our knowledge, however, YTSeg is also the only publicly available large-scale dataset for audio chaptering, and no comparable datasets exist in other languages that provide similar scale and annotations for this task.
+Our experiments primarily rely on a single dataset, YTSeg, though we additionally validate our main findings on the small-scale AMI meeting corpus.
+While YTSeg contains diverse, real-world audio and video content, this reliance may limit the generalizability of our findings.
+The dataset is also English-only, which restricts conclusions about multilingual applicability.
+To the best of our knowledge, however, YTSeg is the only publicly available large-scale dataset for audio chaptering, and no comparable datasets exist in other languages that provide similar scale and annotations for this task.
 Finally, although it would be interesting to fine-tune strong (and bigger) multimodal foundation models such as Qwen3-Omni for this task, we were unable to do so due to computational constraints.
 Relatedly, while YTSeg naturally extends into the visual modality, we focus on text and audio only; incorporating vision cues (e.g., scene changes, on-screen text, or slide transitions) may further improve performance and remains an important direction for future work.